Primordial Black Holes Evaporating before Big Bang Nucleosynthesis: Basic formulations

 where $g_{\star,\text{ev}}$ denotes $g_{\star}$ at evaporation.

 According to Eq.~\eqref{eq:-9}, PBHs with $m_{{\rm BH},i}\lesssim10^{9}$ gram evaporate completely while all SM particles are still in equilibrium.
-Therefore, for PBHs to affect BBN significantly, the initial mass needs to be higher than $10^{9}$ gram.
+Therefore, for PBHs to affect BBN significantly, the initial mass needs to be higher than $10^{9}$ gram~\footnote{See, however, Ref.~\cite{Aljazaeri:2025ftv} for the potential impact of early mergers which might alter this slightly.}.
 Above this threshold, PBHs can have the following effects on BBN:

 \begin{itemize} \item \emph{Modifying the background:} PBHs and their emmited particles may constitute a significant amount of the energy of the Universe, thereby altering the Hubble expansion during the BBN epoch. \item \emph{Modifying the ingredients:} Through certain reaction processes, particles emitted by PBHs may affect the abundance of neutrons ($n$) and protons ($p$) before these BBN ingredients are fused into light elements ($\text{D}$, $^{3}\text{He}$, $^{4}\text{He}$, $^{7}\text{Li}$). \item \emph{Modifying the products:} Energetic radiation from PBHs can dissociate the light elements produced by nucleosynthesis, typically reducing the $^{4}\text{He}$ abundance and increasing the $\text{D}$ abundance. \end{itemize}